ravi6/MTS/robot/README.md

 obstacles etc. Also, explore different MTScycle strategies.
 Right now we rollout once for each cycle.
 I think it is more appropriate to make several rollouts before moving on to next cycle.

+## 8th Aug 2019
+Fixed bug in Entorpy calculation (negative sign omitted).
+But results still have not changed substantially.
+PDF table after many iterations shows peaks on few rollout sequences despite the fact that all of the combined score(of robots) appear to be quite close to maximum value.
+Also, the move sequences are quite identical covering most of the reward points, but varying only at tail end.
+Is this the artifact of flat region, where multiple paths produce same score??